Doomaloom/Job-App-Central/README.md

 ## Prerequisites

 - The backend requires `pdflatex` to be installed and available in your system's PATH to generate PDF resumes.
+On Arch/Manjaro install the `texlive-bin` package (it provides `pdflatex`).